Scam Alert: Imposter Calls

 The scam goes something like this:

-- The fraudster informs you that your card has been compromised or flagged for fraudulent transactions.
+• The fraudster informs you that your account or card has been compromised or flagged for fraudulent transactions.

-- Next, they tell you that a new card will be sent via rush delivery, but that they must first verify that they have all current information.
+• Next, they tell you that they must verify that they have all information they have is current.
 They then ask for:

 The scammers then have all they information they need.
 Using this information they load the card into a mobile wallet on their own device and, within minutes, can empty an account or max out a credit card limit.